 Add To Favorites

 Folk art is art created by people who taught themselves how to make their artwork.
 They didn’t get formal art training.
 How do you think that would affect what their art looks like?
 How about the subjects of their art?
 Some subjects of folk art are very every-day and some are filled with wild imagination.
-Look at some photographs of folk art to see what’s being depicted.
+Show students some photographs of folk art to see what’s being depicted.

 Add To Favorites